andrefs894/flask-sentiment-analyzer/README.md

-# coding-project-template
-This repo is for the practice project which is to be based on Embedded AI libraries.
+This is a project made for the Python course in the IBM Full Stack Developer Professional Certificate.